ASAMA-GA-DAKE

 History

-The ni-no-kawari drama "Keisei Asama-ga-Dake" was premiered in the 1st lunar month in Kyôto at Hayagumo Chôdayû's theater.
+The ni-no-kawari drama "Keisei Asama-ga-Dake" was premiered in the 1st lunar month of 1698 in Kyôto at Hayagumo Chôdayû's theater.
 It was produced by Yamashita Hanzaemon I [casting].
 This long run play was about the apparition of a courtesan's ghost to her unfaithful lover and became both a milestone in Kabuki history and a classic theme.

 In modern times, after WWII, it was revived only once by Osanai Kaoru (only the 3rd scene of the 1st act), in March 1954 at the Kabukiza, for the first edition from the 27th to the 28th of March of the Tsubomikai, a study group led by Nakamura Utaemon VI [more details].